tailscale/tailscale-synology/README.md

 > **_NOTE:_** If there is no SPK for your platform, you have to compile it yourself using the instructions [below](https://github.com/tailscale/tailscale-synology#making-packages).

+## Upgrading

+If upgrading to version v1.10.0, you may end up with duplicate installations of Tailscale.
+This is a [known](https://github.com/tailscale/tailscale/issues/2266#issuecomment-869792505) side effect of some metadata changes that were made in v1.10.0 in preparation of the installation package to be listed in the Synology Package Center.
+It is recommended to uninstall the old Tailscale package first before upgrading to v1.10.0.
+Please note that your devices Tailscale IP may change when v1.10.0 is installed.

 ## Compatibility

 The current package is confirmed to be working in different Synology models and architectures.